bachnguyennn/New_Imcs/docs/TRAFFIC_SIGNAL.md

    - Saturation flow (veh/hr),
    - Lost time per phase (s),
    - Roundabout factor (0.5–1.0).
-4. Click “Compute signal plan”.
+4. Either turn on “Auto‑update signal plan” (recomputes as you change inputs) or click “Compute signal plan”.
 The main pane shows:
    - Cycle length (seconds),
    - A table of green_s per approach (N/E/S/W) and the flows used (veh/hr),
    - A bar chart of green seconds.